 Nitrogen gas $(N_2)$ makes up 78% of Earth's atmosphere and dissolves into the ocean's surface waters.
-Nitrogen gas is biologically accessible to Trichodesmium spp. bacteria, which convert nitrogen gas into ammonia3(NH) (nitrogen fixation).
-Some of the ammonia is converted to ammonium (NH+) through protonation and the relative concentration of these two compounds depends largely on the pH and temperature of the water body.
+Nitrogen gas is biologically accessible to Trichodesmium spp. bacteria, which convert nitrogen gas into ammonia (NH) (nitrogen fixation).
+Some of the ammonia is converted to ammonium (NH +) through protonation and the relative concentration of these two compounds depends largely on the pH and temperature of the water body.

 Under higher oxygen conditions, the microbial oxidation of ammonia to nitrate (NO3) with nitrite (NO2) as an intermediate in the reaction sequence is termed nitrification.
 During this process, nitrous oxide gas (NO) is also produced and is released into the atmosphere.
-Ammonia, ammonium, nitrite and nitrate can all be taken up by marine algae for the synthesis of proteins and DNA, although nitrate is most commonly available and ammonium is most readily assimilated by plants.
+Marine algae for the synthesis of proteins and DNA can take up all ammonia, ammonium, nitrite and nitrate; although nitrate is most commonly available and plants most readily assimilate ammonium.
 Marine animals in turn feed on algae and specialised microbes decompose biological material back into ammonia.